jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate2.md

 * 10.0.0.3: Reserved by AWS for future use.
 * 10.0.0.255: Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address.

-Select the first line, click Actions->Modify auto-assign IP settings.
+Select the first subnet, click Actions->Modify auto-assign IP settings.
 ![image](/public/images/note/9160/7-2-create-subnet-4.png)
 ![image](/public/images/note/9160/7-2-create-subnet-5.png)
-Now, auto public ip address is enabled to this subnet.
+Now, auto public ip address is enabled to the subnet 10.0.1.0.
 ![image](/public/images/note/9160/7-2-create-subnet-6.png)
 Now, our VPC looks like this.
 ![image](/public/images/note/9160/7-2-create-subnet-7.png)